How to Export a Dog From Australia

 (Any information I publish here isn’t sufficient for this purpose, but I always link to the official government websites if possible, which should be used.)

-There is no charge for submitting a Notice of Intention to Export.
-Once you have submitted this, the department will assess the application to check all information has been provided and that your plans are sufficient to meet the requirements of your destination country.
+Once you have submitted the Notice of Intention, the department will assess the application to check all information has been provided and that your plans are sufficient to meet the requirements of your destination country.
+A charge applies for the assessment.

-If this is the case, your Notice of Intention to Export will be approved and you will be contacted to arrange an appointment for the issuing of your dog’s export permit and health certificate.
+If the Notice of Intention to Export is approved, the department will then confirm the appointment time for the issuing of your dog’s export permit and health certificate.

 Appointment to Issue Export Permit and Health Certificate